-In a previous post I told you about Project revive my German and my new three-month goal: passing an advanced German exam (Goethe Institute C1).
+In a previous post I told you about Project revive my German and my new three-month goal: passing the Goethe Institute C1 German exam.
 The pass mark is 60%.
 Here’s the good news: I got 85.5%.
 A result!

 Now I’m sharing what I did to develop my advanced reading, writing, speaking and reading skills before the exam.

 I stress the importance of exam technique at the end, but this post does not go into the detailed rubric of the Goethe C1 German.
 Instead, it’s packed with a host of practical tips to help you develop advanced learning skills whatever your language and not just if you’re taking an exam.
 If you’re doing and exam – at whatever level – check out the post on “How to pass a foreign language exam“, too.

 Get an assessment of your current German level

 Before you get down to serious work for the exam, you need to be ruthlessly objective about your current level of German.